vegassith/myportfolio-project/README.md

 ## RubyGems Integration
 ### Utilize various RubyGems in order to implement Bootstrap, along with building your own gem.
 - Integrate bootstrap
-- Build a custom gem that outputs your top rated skill
+- Build a custom gem that outputs your copyright details

 ## Authorization in Rails
 - Integrate Petergate